Tag: marriage problems warning signs

 Direct AI Answer

-The good news is that recognizing these warning signs early gives couples the opportunity to repair the relationship before deeper damage occurs.
+The good news is that recognizing these warning signs early allows couples to start repairing the relationship.
+This can prevent deeper damage from occurring.

 Every relationship goes through difficult seasons.
-However, when certain patterns become consistent, they can slowly weaken the emotional foundation of a marriage.
+Nonetheless, when certain patterns become consistent, they can slowly weaken the emotional foundation of a marriage.

-Understanding why problems appear is the first step toward fixing them.
+Understanding why problems are is the first step toward fixing them.

 1. Communication Breakdowns

 Healthy marriages rely on open communication.
-When couples stop expressing their feelings or begin avoiding conversations about important issues, problems remain unresolved.
+When couples stop expressing their feelings or start avoiding conversations about important issues, problems stay unresolved.

 Over time this can lead to:

-When communication fades, partners may begin living parallel lives instead of sharing one together.
+When communication fades, partners start living parallel lives instead of sharing one together.

 2. Emotional Disconnection